Financing (data for the year 2024)

 3. The financial development of the ECCB in 2023

-In 2023, the congregations of the ECCB ended the year with a surplus of CZK 36 million.
-This was despite the fact that internal church levies increased over the course of the year (by CZK 7.4 million), which was only partially offset by an increase in income from contributions from church members, collections and internal donations (by CZK 2.8 million).
-The internal balance between income and expenditure therefore deteriorated by CZK 4.6 million.
+The financial management of the ECCB congregations ended 2024 with a surplus of CZK 25 million.
+This was despite a steady year-on-year increase in internal church contributions (by CZK 7.1 million), which was almost offset by an increase in income from salaries, collections, and internal congregational donations (by CZK 6.3 million).
+The internal church balance between income and expenditure thus improved by CZK 3.9 million compared to 2023, resulting in a slight deficit of CZK 0.8 million.

-For a better understanding of the interrelationships between the administration of the congregations, the General Congregation and external organisations, we present a map of the financial flows within the ECCB in 2023.
+For a better understanding of the interrelationships between the administration of the congregations, the General Congregation and external organisations, we present a map of the financial flows within the ECCB in 2024.
 This map does not include the income and expenditure of the congregations (which is why the amounts are lower than the totals given above), but only describes the basic flows between the various organisations within the ECCB.
-English Kopie návrhu Finanční toky v ČCE 2023
+Financial flows in the ECCB 2024

 Newsletter